-Throughout the NBA season, Tucker claims he has a few thousand pairs of sneakers in his shoe collection at a time.
+Throughout the NBA season, the former Houston Rockets forward claims he has a few thousand pairs of sneakers in his shoe collection at a time.
 The small-ball center, who’s built like an NFL linebacker, carries a travel-shoe bag designated for an entire team when he hits the road.
 It’s capable of holding 16 pairs.
 For one road trip.

-Tucker will change footwear multiple times in a game just to mix it up, too, featuring everything from Nike Kobe 4s, Hyperdunks, off-white Air Jordan 4s and Travis Scott’s Jordan Brand Cactus Jacks.
+Tucker will change footwear multiple times in a game just to mix it up, too, featuring everything from Nike Kobe 4 Protros, Nike Zoom Kobe 6s, Hyperdunks, off-white Air Jordan 4s, Air Jordan 5s, and Travis Scott’s Jordan Brand Cactus Jacks.
 He’s a hunter of rare models, even finding a pair of friend Kevin Durant‘s signature shoe in a coveted colorway that the Brooklyn Nets forward doesn’t own himself.

-Since the coronavirus pandemic and COVID-19 outbreak, Tucker has doubled down on his shopping.
-He spends his free time scrounging social media and eBay for designs he hasn’t found yet, averaging 3-4 hours of search time per day.
+During the coronavirus pandemic and COVID-19 outbreak last year, Tucker doubled down on his shopping.
+He spent his free time scrounging social media and eBay for designs he hadn’t found yet, averaging 3-4 hours of search time per day.

-No matter if he’s at the All-Star Game, Slam Dunk Contest, or playing the Golden State Warriors, New York Knicks, Atlanta Hawks, Minnesota Timberwolves, Dallas Mavericks, Utah Jazz or Portland Trail Blazers, Tucker’s sneakers will be the freshest in the gym.
+No matter if he’s at the All-Star Game, Slam Dunk Contest, or playing the Toronto Raptors, New York Knicks, Atlanta Hawks or Minnesota Timberwolves, Tucker’s sneakers will be the freshest in the gym.

 The sneaker king can outwrestle bears for rebounds, and if he has a bad game, he can pick another one of his myriad pairs of shoes to shake the bad juju.
 He’d probably change them anyway.